Today’s Reading: 2 Chronicles 31

 100 PERSONAL WORDS:

 One of my grandchildren, Eric David Mainse, is Youth Pastor of New Life Church in Brantford, Ontario (click here).
-He graduated from the same school from which I graduated in 1959, a seminary now known as Masters College and Seminary.
+He graduated this past Spring from the same school from which I graduated in 1959 (Eastern Pentecostal Bible College, now known as Masters College and Seminary).
 He showed me one of his assignment papers, for which he received a good grade.
 It was a sermon based in 2 Chronicles 20:15-17.
 Although we’ve just passed that reading a few days ago, I thought I’d include a few excerpts from Eric’s sermon for you: